frequency-chain/frequency/designdocs/provider_permissions.md

 - Outcomes: Provider permissions are set to **Restricted** and grants have been set for selected schemas.

+- Notes: The weights of this extrinsic should account for required weights when revoking grants at schema level via provider/delegator.

 ### add_mrc_publisher()

 An extrinsic to allow (via goverance) to set a provider as MRC publisher.
 This in turn will give all publish rights on all schemas for any delegator delegating to this provider.
 Rending them **Publisher** status.